jalabrecque/website/content/publication/2024-01-01_labrecque2024using.md

 +++
-title = "Indicator species of soil nutrients and poplar plantation productivity in southeastern Quebec" date = "2009-01-01" publication_types = ["2"] authors = ["Labrecque, Jeremy"] publication = "In: McGill University" abstract = ""
+title = "Using counterfactual worlds to triangulate evidence in the real world" date = "2024-01-01" publication_types = ["2"]
+authors = ["Labrecque, Jeremy A", "Swanson, Sonja A"] publication = "In: Current Epidemiology Reports, (11), 1, _pp.
+44--53_"
+abstract = ""
 abstract_short = ""
 image_preview = ""